 Whether an interior space is open plan and needs to serve as a multipurpose room or it is one large room that was initially meant to serve one purpose only, spaces within a home can be adapted to serve more than two functions.
 Where a room or space has multi-purpose uses, each area created is referred to as a zone.

-Zones within interior spaces must not only be functional and serve a purpose; they must be visibly appealing and laid out in such a way that each compliments the others.
+Zones within interior spaces must not only be functional and serve a purpose; they must be visibly appealing and laid out in such a way that each compliment the others.

 There are four major elements required to differentiate interior zones: